 8. Select Map Marker Type.
 Choose from Marker, Heat and Cluster (refer to GIF above for differences).

 Heat and Cluster types do not have additional settings.
 But if you were to choose the Marker type, you will be able to customise your Layer Marker Icon:

-12. Click Save.
+15. Click Save.
 Clicking the save is very important.
-Failure to do so will result in your changes not being saved.
+Failure to do so will result in your changes not being saved to the database.

 After your map layer has been saved it can be selected or deselected to be displayed alongside other map layers.

-These layers represent certain searches in the system.
+16. The checkbox can be used to toggle visibility.
+As these layers represent certain searches in the system.
 Using layers, you will be able to save and display searches across multiple entities simultaneously on the same map.
-These layers are also automatically updated if a new record happens to belong to your search.

 Want to see steps for how to add a Project map?
 Have a look at this article here.